Azure-Player/azure.datafactory.tools/README.md

   * Whether stop and restarting triggers
   * Whether delete or not objects not in the source
   * Whether create or not a new instance of ADF if it not exist
+* Tokenisation in config file allows replace any value by Environment Variable or Variable from DevOps Pipeline

 The following features coming soon:
 * Build function to support validation of files, dependencies and config